 Do you want to change your plans half way through your trip?
 Then what’s stopping you?

 Have you found a tropical island that you like and want to stay on it for a lot longer than you planned?
 Well do it!

 Want to eat a third lunch because there is just so much choice at the food court?
 Do it!
 No one will judge you!

 Fancy doing that week long PADI course or staying for a few days in a retreat to do some Yoga and try not to giggle at the one at the back who keeps farting?
 Then do that too!

 When travelling solo you really can just do whatever takes your fancy.
 Every single day can be filled with things that interest you.
 You don’t have to compromise your plans or miss out on what you want to do because your travel buddy is whining they don’t want to do that or they want to do something else instead.
 You have no one to please but yourself, and yes that may seem self-centred but who gives a damn?
 It’s also really liberating!

 You will never be lonely.

-This is one of the big worries many people have when they contemplate solo travel, but it really is completely unfounded.
+This is one of the big worries many people have when they contemplate solo travel, and that is understandable to an extent but it is also almost completely unfounded.
 Thousands of people travel solo every single day, and odds are you will bump into a few of them on your own travels!